mjbradvica/MediatorBuddy/README.md

 }
 ```

-> The ErrorResponse attributes are a short hand way for specifying a [ProducesResponseType](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.producesresponsetypeattribute?view=aspnetcore-8.0) attribute without having to pass the same arguments every time.
+> The ErrorResponse attributes are a short-hand approach for specifying a [ProducesResponseType](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.producesresponsetypeattribute?view=aspnetcore-8.0) attribute without having to pass the same arguments every time.

 Implement a handler to account for global exceptions.